 How to Make Cold Brew Coffee Concentrate: Step-by-Step

-- Combine coffee and water.
-Add the ground coffee to your jar, then pour in the filtered water.
-Stir gently to ensure all the grounds are saturated.
+Combine coffee and water.
+Add the grounds to the jar, pour in the water, and stir until all the coffee is wet.

 Choosing the Best Oat Milk for Your Cold Brew